Merl LaVoy

-Merl LaVoy (1885-1953) was a photographer and documentary cinematographer who traveled the four corners of the world, earning him the title of “The Modern Marco Polo”.
+Merl LaVoy (1885–1953) was a photographer and documentary cinematographer who traveled the four corners of the world, earning him the title of “The Modern Marco Polo”.

 Biography

-Merl LaVoy was born to Charles Henry LaVoy and Luella Easton on December 14, 1885 in the small town of Royalton, Wisconsin.
+Merl LaVoy was born to Charles Henry LaVoy and Luella Easton on December 14, 1885, in the small town of Royalton, Wisconsin.
 LaVoy's father died tragically in a sawmill accident when Merl was 13 months old.
 His mother married Arthur E. Peck in 1893 and the family moved to Tower in St Louis County, Minnesota.
 The marriage dissolved and by 1906, LaVoy's mother married William Henry Cole in Seattle.
 LaVoy rarely discussed his youth but in some accounts he claimed that his parent died while he was young and he lived with an uncle in a log cabin in a heavily forested area of Oregon.

 In 1907, LaVoy started working for the Great Northern Development Company, which was prospecting for copper at the Kotsina River mine in Alaska.
 During this time he became a dog sled musher and first started taking photographs.
-In Spring of 1910, LaVoy travelled to Seattle and met Herschel Parker and Belmore Browne and volunteered to help them in their expedition to verify if a previous expedition led by Frederick Alfred Cook who claimed to reach the summit of Mt McKinley.
+In Spring of 1910, LaVoy travelled to Seattle and met Herschel C. Parker and Belmore Browne and volunteered to help them in their expedition to verify if a previous expedition led by Frederick Alfred Cook who claimed to reach the summit of Denali.
 The team was unsuccessful.
 LaVoy also joined the 1912 Parker Browne expedition, in part as a photographer, and transported a ton of gear on dog sleds from Seward to Muldrow Glacier.
 The team came within a few hundred yards of the summit but had to turn back due to harsh weather.

 In 1913, LaVoy was assigned by the Chicago Mail to accompany publisher Ben Boyce and take photos on a round-the-world journey.
 He carried a 40 pound panoramic camera with him and was able to photograph the Taj Mahal with a unique perspective.
 He later presented a copy of the photo to President Woodrow Wilson.